naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Kranion: It ain't gonnah work, I’m not ah snitch.
+Kranion Angry: It ain't gonnah work, I’m not ah snitch.

 Cop: Fine, let's try something else.
 Tag a friend you recently committed a crime with.